gophercoders/website/content/lessons/KS2/lower/keyboardinput.md

 {{< /defaultNote >}}

 {{< panelInfoTitle title="Now it is your turn" >}}
-Then this line runs in a program what happens if the user types in `Bob` or `Alice`?
+When this line runs in a program what happens if the user types in `Bob` or `Alice`?
 Can you work out what the type of the `name` variable should be?

 {{< expandingButton id="name-answers" name="Answers" >}}
 If the user types in `Bob` the value of `name` is also `Bob`.
-If the user instead types `Alice` then the value of `name` is also `Alice`.
+If the user instead types `Alice` then the value of `name` is `Alice`.

 `name` must be a variable of type string.
-The clue to the type returned by the `ReadStringFromKeyboard` is in the name of the function.
+A clue to the type returned by the `ReadStringFromKeyboard` is in the name of the function, becusae the function name contains the word "Sting".
 {{< /expandingButton >}}
 {{< /panelInfoTitle >}}